Groups of smooth diffeomorphisms of Cantor sets embedded in a line: Burnside property

 \begin{theorem}[Sacksteder] Let $\mathcal{G}$ be a pseudogroup of $C^{1+Lip}$-diffeomorphisms of $\mathbb{R}$.
-Suppose that \begin{enumerate} \item The pseudogroup $\mathcal{G}$ has a Cantor set $K'$ as a minimal set of its action on the line. \item There exists a finite set $\mathcal{S}$ of elements of $\mathcal{G}$ which generates $\mathcal{G}$ whose domains have a compact intersection with $K'$. \end{enumerate} Then the pseudo-group $\mathcal{G}$ contains an element with a hyperbolic fixed point. \end{theorem}
+Suppose that the following conditions hold. \begin{enumerate} \item The pseudogroup $\mathcal{G}$ has a Cantor set $K'$ as a minimal set of its action on the line. \item There exists a finite set $\mathcal{S}$ of elements of $\mathcal{G}$ which generates $\mathcal{G}$ whose domains have a compact intersection with $K'$. \end{enumerate} Then the pseudogroup $\mathcal{G}$ contains an element with a hyperbolic fixed point. \end{theorem}

-To apply this theorem, we need to make a connection between our group $G$ and a pseudo-group.
-This is the intention of the following proposition, which is roughly a consequence of the equivalence between the two definitions of the group $\mathfrak{diff}^{r}(K)$.
+To apply this theorem, we need to connect the action of our group $G$ to a pseudogroup.
+This is achived by the following proposition, which is roughly a consequence of the equivalence between the two definitions of the group $\mathfrak{diff}^{r}(K)$.